brianhallerweb/javascript_concepts/ValueVsReference.md

 console.log(reference === refCopy); //false, despite both pointing to identical looking arrays, [1].
 ```

-// Pure Functions
+#### Pure Functions

-// Pure functions are functions that do not mutate variables outside of their scope.
+Pure functions are functions that do not mutate variables outside of their scope.
-//Ensuring that a function is pure requires understanding the difference between
+Ensuring that a function is pure requires understanding the difference between
-//value-type variables and reference-type variables.
+value-type variables and reference-type variables.
 When arguments are passed into
-//functions, the arguments are assigned to function parameters.
+functions, the arguments are assigned to function parameters.
 For example:

 ```
 function myFunction(x) {}